amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/doc/decorators.md

 device.run(ghz_state_program)
 ```

-When you run your quantum program, the Amazon Braket SDK automatically serializes the program to OpenQASM before sending it to the Amazon Braket service.
-In AutoQASM, you can optionally view the OpenQASM script of your quantum program before submitting to a device.
+When you run your quantum program, the Amazon Braket SDK automatically serializes the program to OpenQASM before sending it to the local simulator or the Amazon Braket service.
+In AutoQASM, you can optionally view the OpenQASM script of your quantum program before submitting to a device by calling `to_ir()` on the `Program` object.

 ```
 print(ghz_state_program.to_ir())